EdizOnFire/Youtube-to-MP3-Converter-React/README.md

-### Youtube to MP3 Converter app
+### Youtube to MP3 Converter app with React

-You can access it through this link: https://eof-youtubetomp3converter.herokuapp.com/
+You can access it through this link: https://eof-youtube-to-mp3.herokuapp.com/

 API used: https://rapidapi.com/ytjar/api/youtube-mp36/